phs/sauce/README.md

 Sauce is available with a liberal, BSD-ish [license](https://github.com/phs/sauce/blob/master/LICENSE).

+## Hacking ##

+You'll need a compiler and the GNU autotools.
+Once you have a check-out:

+    $ ./bootstrap  # uses autoreconf to create ./configure
+    $ ./configure  # create make files
+    $ make check   # compile and run unit tests

 ## Scopes ##

 A side-effect of using an injector to hide implementation choices from dependents is the discouraged use of stack allocation and the `new` operator for dependencies.
 The `new` operator (et. al.) has an additional guarantee past the ensuring the instance's concrete type: the instance received is unique, and not shared.
 This raises the question: will the injector always provide new, successive instances, or will it ever reuse some?